jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 ```xml
 <GenerateDocumentationFile>True</GenerateDocumentationFile>
 ```
-To actually generate the package you add:
+To actually generate the package you would add:

 ```xml
 <GeneratePackageOnBuild>True</GeneratePackageOnBuild>